 I haven’t tried this, but if they become brown and crispy when toasted like regular vermicelli, I think it would work!

--Rinse rice thoroughly to get rid of extra starch that might make the rice gummy
+Rinse thoroughly to get rid of any extra starch that might make the rice gummy, and sticck to the ratio of water indicated in the recipe.

 What to serve vermicelli rice with: